folasadeee/flashcards/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+* Used Tailwind CSS to build app's UI

 ## Video Walkthrough